-If a class is cancelled...
+If a class is cancelled ...
 You will automatically be mailed a refund of the enrollment fees for any class cancelled by the College.
 If this class is your only class for the term, you will receive a refund of all fees except the parking fee and AS Card fee.
 To receive a refund of the parking fee, you must complete a "Request for Refund" form and attach the parking decal to the form.
 Turn in this form and the decal to the Communications Office, LADM-153.
-To receive a refund of the AS Card fee, complete a "Request for Refund" and attach the semester/annual sticker to the form.
+To receive a refund of the AS Card fee, complete a "Peguest for Refund" and refund of the AS Card fee, complete a "Request for Refund" and attach the semester/annual sticker to the form.
 Turn in this form and the sticker to the Student Services Office, SSA-306.